emeraldfleur/emeraldfleur-pep-spring-project/README.md

 Good day.
-Below follows the readme for the project.
+Below follows the Revature provided readme for the project.

 User stories were satiated in controller /src/main/java/com/example/controller /SocialMediaController.java